-While natural language is far more complex than any finite set of challenges can capture, the five we have chosen to highlight are challenges that regularly need to be addressed in causal inference tasks that use natural language \cite{keith2020review}.
-They also cover three key concepts of model performance: generalizability (\textit{linguistic complexity}), sensitivity (\textit{signal intensity}, \textit{strength of selection effect}), and usability (\textit{sample size}, \textit{placebo test}) that are critical for comprehensive evaluation. \new{To produce our evaluation framework, we derive a concrete task from each challenge.}
+While natural language is far more complex than any finite set of challenges can capture, the five we have chosen to highlight are challenges that regularly need to be addressed in many causal inference applications that use natural language.
+This set of challenges was developed by reviewing a broad set of existing studies \cite{johansson2016learning, dechoudhury2016mental_chi, choudhury2017language, falavarjani2017estimating, olteanu2017distilling, kiciman2018UsingLS, sridhar2018estimating, saha2019ASM, veitch2019embeddings, roberts2018adjusting} and identifying commonalities.
+While the strength of selection effect, sample size, and placebo test challenges are not \textit{exclusive} to causal inference with text, these challenges are present in most real world studies, and as such, a holistic evaluation framework must consider them.
+These five challenges also cover three key concepts of model performance: generalizability (\textit{linguistic complexity}), sensitivity (\textit{signal intensity}, \textit{strength of selection effect}), and feasibility (\textit{sample size}, \textit{placebo test}) that are critical for comprehensive evaluation.
+To produce our evaluation framework, we derive a concrete task from each challenge.